: Painted Hills Scenic Bikeway by Russ Roca

 Eastern Oregon

-Geologic splendor and a variety of routes await on the Painted Hills Scenic Bikeway, connecting all three units of the John Day Fossil Beds.
+Geologic splendor and a variety of routes await you on the Painted Hills Scenic Bikeway, connecting all three units of the John Day Fossil Beds.

 Best season: Late spring through fall